isofit/isofit/docs/source/custom/installation.rst

 1. Create an environment variable MODTRAN_DIR pointing to the base MODTRAN 6.0 directory.

-2. Run the following code
+2. Run the following code:

 .. code::

-    cd $(isofit path examples)/20171108_Pasadena
+    $ cd $(isofit path examples)/20171108_Pasadena
-    ./modtran.sh
+    $ ./modtran.sh

 3. This will build a surface model and run the retrieval.
 The default example uses a lookup table approximation, and the code should recognize that the tables do not currently exist.
 It will call MODTRAN to rebuild them, which will take a few minutes.

-4. Look for output data in $(isofit path examples)/20171108_Pasadena/output/.
+4. Look for output data in ``$(isofit path examples)/20171108_Pasadena/output/``.

 Additional Installation Info for Mac OSX